blockout22/TFIT/README.md

  4. Done! go Update your mod

 ### Access the hit Buildable
-You can access the hit Buildable from TFIT Substyem shown in the image below
+You can access the hit Buildable from TFIT Subsystem shown in the image below

 ![Screenshot](Images/GetTFITSubsystem.PNG)